jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ## 12.0.2 (2015-01-27)

-The following items are the set of bug fixes that have been applied since Chef Server 12.0.1:
+The following items are the set of bug fixes that have been applied since CINC Server 12.0.1:

 * `chef-mover` can hang during long-running migrations of organizations and user associations.